rraafays/2024-software_architecture_and_design_assignment_task-1/adr/0001-software-architecture-selection.md

 AML would like to commission a new system which enables users to search, borrow and return media seamlessly regardless of location as well as allow for a 10% growth in user base annually.
 This record is to decide what architecture the new system should follow to ensure it can meet these goals.

-Currently, AML uses a legacy CMS system which is evident in the case study.
-This legacy CMS system is a limiting factor for AML.
-Switching to a headless CMS provides AML with far more options as well as ensuring that they have access to an admin panel without needing to create one from scratch.

 ## Considered Options

 * Client-Server